ReliSA/STePSEnHECs-PaCt/References.md

 [[KOH'22]]((catalogue/publications/koh22/koh22.md) Kohls, Christian.
 "Hybrid Events in Education."
 In Proceedings of the 27th European Conference on Pattern Languages of Programs (EuroPLop ’22).
 Association for Computing Machinery, July 2022.
 Pages 1-7.

+[NUR'20] Nursafira, M.S..
+"TED Talks in EFL Context: An Alternative Way for Teaching and Improving Student’s Speaking Skills".
+In Journal of English Language Studies.
+2020.
+Vol. 2, issue 2, pages 43-47.

 [[PIN'25]](catalogue/publications/pin25/pin25.md) Pinho, Daniel, Picha, Petr and Brada, Premek.
 "Patterns for Teaching Agile with Student Projects - Team and Project Setup."
 In EuroPLop '25: Proceedings of the 30th European Conference on Pattern Languages of Programs, People, and Practices.
 Springer, July 2025.
 Pages 1-10.

 [SCH'20-1] Schwaber, K. and Sutherland J. "The Scrum Guide - The definitive rules of the game". https://scrumguides.org/scrum-guide.html.
 2020.